1. Heart Failure (Acute and Chronic)

 Pathophysiology

-↓ Cardiac output → ↑ RAAS & SNS → fluid retention, vasoconstriction, remodelling
+↓ Cardiac output → ↑ Renin-Angiotensin-Aldosterone System (RAAS) and Sympathetic Nervous System (SNS) → fluid retention, vasoconstriction, remodelling

 HFrEF = systolic failure